How Does Burial Insurance With No Waiting Period Work?

 - Wheelchair usage due to an illness or disease

-As you read that list, you’ll notice that many chronic illnesses are not listed.
+There may be other conditions, but this is the majority of them.
+As you read that list, you’ll notice that many chronic illnesses are not noted.
 As stated earlier in this article, most conditions are insurable.
+It’s well worth consulting with an experienced licensed agent who can determine if you’re eligible for first-day or partial coverage.

 How Do Guaranteed Acceptance Life Insurance Policies Work?

 As the name suggests, a guaranteed issue life insurance policy assures that everyone is approved regardless of their health or lifestyle history.
+The application process does not require you to take an exam or answer questions.

 It’s critically important to understand that all guaranteed acceptance policies have a mandatory two-year waiting period for natural causes of death.